skovaka/uncalled4/README.md

 All tracks must be written to the same database for multi-track visualization and analysis (e.g. comparing alignments, calculating KS statistics).
 You can merge multiple databases into a single file using [`uncalled db merge`](#db)

 ## Release Notes
 - v4.1.0:  Major update.
+  - Added RNA004 support
-Changed all positional arguments to flags.
-Added RNA004 support.
-Added signal-to-read alignment via `align --self`.
-Changed r10.4.1 output coordinates to be centered on central base.
+  - Added signal-to-read alignment via `align --self`
+  - Changed r10.4.1 output coordinates to be centered on central base
+  - Changed all positional arguments to flags
 - v4.0.0:  Pre-print release
 For earlier development history, see https://github.com/skovaka/UNCALLED/tree/dev4